 Make The Programmatic Switch Like The Cool Kids Are Doing

 One of the biggest publishers in the world, the company that almost redefined internet content, Buzzfeed, realized recently that they needed to plot a new road map involving a switch back to programmatic.
 But why?

 The programmatic industry is changing rapidly and great advances have been made, which has accounted for the increased interest of big publishers who traditionally only used a direct deals model.
-Programmatic has quickly become the largest digital advertising system in the world, with growth expected to hit the $64 billion mark in 2018.
+Programmatic has quickly become the largest digital advertising system in the world, with growth hitting the $64 billion mark in 2018.